 Role Name

 SENDCo Sarah Foltier

-Assistant SENDCo Sumitra Spencer
+Assistant IN Managers Kirsty Brooks and Sabrina Hussain

-Academy Nurse твс
+Academy Nurse Mia Labad

 Academy Counsellor Kim Morley

 Academy ethos

 Dixons City Academy has a fully inclusive ethos and we work in partnership with our students, parents / carers and external agencies to ensure that all our students have access to an appropriate, broad, and balanced curriculum.
 We have high expectations of all our students and provide extra support to those students who are not making expected progress or have an identified special educational need.